j u l i e c l e n d e n e n s i m p s o n

 WEAVER and PAINTER

-Equally colorful and layered as my textile work, the surfaces of my mixed media paintings are adorned with a combination of multiple layers of acrylic paint, paper collage, litho crayon and nylon thread.
+Equally colorful and layered as my textile work, my mixed media paintings harness details inspired by nature.
+Incorporating gestural lines and repeated patterns, these layered works capture and explore the balance of organic imagery with geometric shapes and forms.
+Multiple layers of paint add to the surface texture of the canvases.
+I am intrigued with the negative spaces that emerge as a painting develops and the spatial transparency that is created.
 I am fond of abstract imagery, which are depicted in these visual narratives.
 Incorporating concepts of scale, space, rhythm and movement lend to the perspective of each piece.
 There is a reliance on repeated patterns, gestural lines, and grids.
 Patterns that exist in nature, intertwine with personal stories to inspire the compositions.
-I began fiber infusing certain paintings by hand-sewing nylon thread directly into the canvases.
+I began stitching certain paintings by hand-sewing nylon thread directly into the canvas.
 This subtle pattern of fiber adds texture and fine detail.

 RHODE ISLAND SCHOOL OF DESIGN